 We always make snap judgments.
 In a book called Blink, the author actually proved that in the blink of an eye, we make judgments about people.
-Your readers will also make snap judgments about your main characters, your marketing, yourself, your website, everything.
+Your readers will also make snap judgments about your main characters, your book marketing strategy, yourself, your website, everything.
 About you or your books.
 So in order to influence this snap judgment and make sure that this judgment is a positive one, to impress the reader instantly, you need to achieve a great characteristic moment.

 In her great blog helping writers become authors, K. M. Weiland says that “a failed characteristic moment can actually mean a failed story”.
 So it’s really important.